amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 });
 ```

-And finally you can use `app.get` to catch GET request with maching route, reply the request with a `response.send` and end the middleware chain.
+And finally you can use `app.get` to catch GET request with matching route, reply the request with a `response.send` and end the middleware chain.
 Let's use what we learned on <a href="#mongoose-read-and-query">mongoose read</a> to reply with a user data matching the `id`.

 ```javascript Middleware mounted on "/todos/:id" and returns
 app.get('/todos/:id', function (req, res, next) {